 I spend most of my days holding a pencil in my left hand, and balancing a very clingy cat with my right one.
 Either creating content for this blog, freelancing on some illustration project, teaching, or working part time with games.

-I probably work too much(Been struggling to find the right balance for almost 10 years now), so I try to mix things up from time to time by hitting the gym, gaming or spending time with friends.
+I probably work too much(Been struggling to find the right balance for almost 10 years now), so I try to mix things up from time to time by riding my bike, hanging out with my pets, or spending time with friends, or enjoying nature.

 I’m a social introvert, and probably HSP.
 Socializing for me is like free diving.
 You have lots fun, but to keep yourself from drowning, coming up for air and long rests is vital.